 What are the advantages and disadvantages of early declaration of a focus area?

 - First, a little perspective.
 In the overall curriculum, approximately 75% of the material is taught in core courses and 25% is taught in electives, selectives, and elective clinical rotations.
 A student won't miss key material by not declaring early.

 - Early declaration of a focus area will allow the student to work with an advisor to develop an optimal plan to train the student for the particular focus area.
-It will also give the student priority in the required electives, selectives and clinical rotations for that focus area.

 - The disadvantage of early declaration is that it may force a student in one direction and the student may later change direction after exposure to new opportunities.
 It would be better for a student without a strong focus to try several areas before deciding on a focus area.
 The system does allow a switch of focus area, but the process is a bit painful!